INTERVIEW WITH LORI WINDSOR MOHR, AUTHOR OF THE DEBUT NOVEL, ‘THE ROAD AT MY DOOR’

 MM: Can you talk about the title, its origin and meaning for you within the story?
 I believe it stems from a Yeats poem?

-LWM: Yes, it does.
-Actually, the poem is about war.
+LM: Yes, it does.
+Actually, the poem is about war, not at all a metaphysical reference like Frost's The Road Less Traveled.
 My book is not about an external choice, but a crucial internal one.
-It's about core character strength, the fact every single day we face decisions that have consequences, most seemingly inconsequential.
+It's about core character strength, the fact that every single day we face decisions that have consequences, mostly seemingly inconsequential.
 But those decisions, large and small, continue to shape us.
 Reese Cavanaugh lives in a world with no boundaries, has no grounding for making what turns out to be a life and death decision.
 The idea of a road seemed a fitting metaphor in examining the deep tension between love of self versus love of another, appearance versus reality, the transformative power of empathy.

 MM: How did you deal with the intersection of plot and voice and character?
 In other words, how did you create a compelling, relatively fast-paced book but with characters we care about, a strong voice, and a “literary” versus plot-obsessed, commercial sensibility?
 Donald Maass, NYC literary agent and writing manual author extraordinaire, in his book, “Writing Twenty-first Century Fiction: High Impact Techniques for Exceptional Storytelling,” says that the strongest stories interweave the commerciality of plot, structure and character, with the literary sense of voice and deep meaning.
 You seem to have accomplished this.